hybridly/hybridly/docs/guide/routing.md

 ## Overview

-As opposed to single-page applications, routes do not need to be defined on the front-end.
+As opposed to single-page applications, endpoints do not need to be redefined on the front-end.
 Vue Router is not needed — simply define your routes in `routes/*.php` like you would do with normal Laravel applications.

 The only catch is to return a <abbr title="A view that respects the Hybridly protocol">hybrid view</abbr> instead of a Blade view.
-This is done by using the `hybridly` function:
+This is done by using the [`hybridly`](../api/laravel/functions.md#hybridly) or [`Hybridly\view`](../api/laravel/functions.md#view) functions:

 ```php
 use App\Data\UserData;